+'''

 SGS ZH Sample Ratio == <ratio>

+'''

 The above command can be used to control the area used for SGS at ZH locations.
 The area is set to <ratio>\cell\area to sample and generate Z values around a cell corner (the sampled elevations are not used in the hydraulic computations, only for map output).
-The default setting for this command depends on the SGS Depth Interpolation Approach setting as follows:
+The default setting for this command is 1.0.
+The corner elevations are also used to enable the \DEM\Zmin check file (see 3.2.7) to be written.
+Prior to the 2020-01-AB release the SGS ZH Ratio was dependent on the SGS Depth Interpolation Approach.